 Rather than equalizing urban and rural wage rates, as would be the case in a competitive model, we see that rural-urban migration in our model equates rural and urban expected incomes.
-For example, if average rural income is 60 and urban income is 120, a 50% urban unemployment rate would be necessary before further migration would no longer be profitable.
-Because expected incomes are defined in terms of both wages and employment probabilities, it is possible to have continued migration despite the existence of sizable rates of Present value The discounted value at the present time of a sum or money to be received in the future. urban unemployment.
+For example, if average rural income were 60 and urban income were 120, a 50% urban unemployment rate would be necessary before further migration would no longer be profitable.
+Because expected incomes are defined in terms of both wages and employment probabilities, it is possible to have continued migration despite the existence of sizable rates of urban unemployment.
 In our example, migration would continue even if the urban unemployment rate were 30% to 40%.